 The plantation management team is made up of people experienced in forestry, with significant experience in Indian Sandalwood and horticultural issues in Kununurra.
 The TFS plantation management team now has over 45 full-time employees, with about one third of these holding tertiary qualifications.
-More details about the skills and experience of the plantation management team are contained below.
+More details about the skills and experience of the plantation management team follows.

-EXECUTIVE CHAIRMAN FRANK WILSON LLB
+EXECUTIVE CHAIRMAN FRANK WILSON